Pontiac GTO: 2005

-The 2005 model year continued with the standard hood scoops, split rear exhaust pipes with a revised rear fascia, and late in the year, optional 18 inch (45.7 cm) wheels.
+The 2005 model year cars continued with the standard hood scoops, split rear exhaust pipes with a revised rear fascia, and, late in the year, optional 18 inch (45.7 cm) wheels.
 The major change for 2005 was the replacement of the LS1 engine with the LS2 engine.
 This 5967 cc engine had increased power and torque of 400 hp with 400 lbft respectively.
 Other changes included larger front rotors and caliper hardware from the Corvette, a strengthened drivetrain with the addition of a driveshaft with larger "giubos" and a larger differential flange, as well as revised half-shafts.
 Dashboard gauge graphics were revised.
-The optional dealer-installed Sport Appearance Package became available and differed visually by having a different lower rear fascia, aftermarket mufflers with quad chrome exhaust tips, revised spoiler, and front lower fascia extension, recessed grilles and revised rocker panels.
+The optional dealer-installed Sport Appearance Package became available.
+It differed visually by having a different lower rear fascia, aftermarket mufflers with quad chrome exhaust tips, revised spoiler, front lower fascia extension, recessed grilles, and revised rocker panels.
 This package was available from GM as an accessory in red, silver, black, or primer for other color cars.
 Production amounted to 11,069 cars due in part to a shortened model year.
 Barbados Blue and Cosmos Purple were dropped for the year, but Cyclone Grey and Midnight Blue Metallic were added.
 Customers also had the option to order their GTO without hood scoops (RPO code BZJ), though only 24 cars were produced with such an option.
 With an improved powerplant, GM claimed the car to be capable of accelerating from 0 to 60 mi/h in 4.7 seconds and a 13.0 second quarter-mile time at 105 mi/h (automatic transmission).
 Car and Driver magazine tested the car and measured the 0–60 mph acceleration time of 4.8 seconds and a quarter-mile time of 13.3 seconds at 107 mi/h with its BFGoodrich g-Force T/A KDWS, 245/45ZR-17 95W M+S front and rear tires and a manual transmission.
 The 0–100 mph and 0–130 mph times were 11.7 and 19.6 respectively.
-Motor-week also tested the 2005 GTO.
+Motorweek also tested the 2005 GTO.